llm·monitor

 How we measure

 Every hour, on the half hour, we send the same prompt to every enabled endpoint, sequentially.
-The results land in a public Postgres database.
-The same database powers the dashboard you saw on the home page.
+Each result—successful or not—lands in a Postgres database, and the same database powers everything you see on the dashboard.

 The prompt